Sound & Music Technology Foundation Degree

 - Music and Sound in Film

 - Production Techniques

 This course is aimed at students who have a Level 3 qualification in relevant subject areas (e.g. Music, Music Technology, Media) and adults who have experience of music and music production.
-They are likely to be seeking employment in the music and media industries, in jobs such as sound recording, composition, sound design and audio editing, or also looking for a route into Higher Education.
+This course is ideal if you are seeking employment in the music and media industries, in jobs such as sound recording, composition, sound design and audio editing.

 Click HERE for the programme specification.